bvalot/pyMLST/README.md

 ### Export results (profiles / distances)

-This script permits to obtained informations on the database and extract result depending of the **-e** option selected.
+This script allows to obtain informations on the database and extract result depending on the **-e** option selected.
-- **stat**: List the contains in database
+- **stat**: List the content in database.
-- **strain**: List the strains present in the database, in combination with **-c** options, you can obtained the number of gene found for each strains.
+- **strain**: List the strains present in the database, in combination with **-c** option, you can obtained the number of gene found for each strain.
 - **gene**: List the genes present in the database.
-In combination with **-m** option, you can restrict to the gene present in the majority of strains.
+In combination with **-m** option, you can restrict to genes present in the majority of strains.
-- **mlst**: Table containing the mlst profile of each strains.
+- **mlst**: Table containing the mlst profile of each strain.
 To simplify the result, you can export only genes with different alleles with the **-k** option.
 - **distance**: Matrix of distances between strains.
-Each distance between a paired of strains are calculated as the number of genes with a different alleles omitting the missing data.
+Each distance between a paire of strains is calculated as the number of genes with a different alleles, omitting the missing data.
-For the calculation, you can used only genes present in a sufficient number of strains with the **-m** option.
+For the calculation, you can use only genes present in a sufficient number of strains with the **-m** option.

 ```
 ./mlst_extract_table.py -h
 usage: mlst_extract_table.py [options] database

-Extract MLST table from an wgMLST database
+Extract MLST table from a wgMLST database

 positional arguments:
-  database              Sqlite database to stock MLST
+  database              Sqlite database to store MLST

 optional arguments:
   -h, --help            show this help message and exit